 The Honeywell HPA300 shares a similar control panel with the smaller HPA200 and HPA100 models.

-It features touch-sensitive controls which allow you to change cleaning modes, engage the Turbo speed feature, set the auto-off timer, and dim the control illumination.
+It features touch-sensitive controls that allow you to change cleaning modes, engage the Turbo speed feature, set the auto-off timer, and dim the control illumination.

 How do the controls work?